California College of the Arts: 21st century and modern history

+List of presidents

 Academics

-CCA offers 22 undergraduate and 13 graduate majors.
+CCA offers 17 undergraduate and 10 graduate majors.
 In 2021, CCA unveiled a BFA in Comics.
 CCA confers the bachelor of fine arts (BFA), bachelor of arts (BA), bachelor of architecture (BArch), master of fine arts (MFA), master of arts (MA), master of architecture (MArch), master of advanced architectural design (MAAD), masters of design (MDes) and master of business administration (MBA) degrees.

-The CCA Wattis Institute for Contemporary Arts, located near the San Francisco campus in a facility on Kansas St., is a forum for contemporary culture.
-In 2013 the Wattis Institute recruited a new director, Anthony Huberman, formerly of Artist's Space in New York.

-In the U.S. News & World Report rankings for 2020, CCA ranked #10 in the country for graduate fine arts programs, #4 in graphic design, and #6 in ceramics.
+In the U.S. News & World Report rankings for 2020, CCA ranked #10 in the country for graduate fine arts programs, and #4 in graphic design.
 PayScale lists CCA as the #1 art school in the United States for return on investment and #4 for average alumni salary (bachelor's degree).
-As of 2022, Niche rated CCA with an overall grade of B- (with B- for academics, A+ for diversity, and B- for value), reporting an acceptance rate of 85%, graduation rate of 67%, and average alumni starting salary of $29,400.
-The averages class size is 13 for undergraduate programs and 12 for graduate.
+The average class size is 13 for undergraduate programs and 12 for graduate.
 The student to faculty ratio is 8:1.

-Alumni

-Noted alumni include the artists (listed in alphabetical order, by last name);